Home » Recipes » Dessert » Salted Caramel Cookie Skillet

 • Add the remaining caramel sauce and pretzels.

-• Bake 20-25 minutes or until the dough is golden brown.
+• Bake 20-25 minutes or until the dough is golden brown and crisp around the edges.

 • Remove the skillet from the oven, and set it aside to cool for 10 minutes.